nickboodoo/soulz/README.md

 ## KNOWN BUGS
 1. Health potions are double counted in inventory
+2. Boss hp bar is 200/100
-2. Healing does not take an action during combat
+3. Healing does not take an action during combat
-3. Tavern does not cost money
+4. Tavern does not cost money
-4. put an input() before the end of the game because .exe will end immediately
+5. put an input() before the end of the game because .exe will end immediately

 ## PLANNED FEATURES
 1. Improve menus and UI